Do I Qualify?

 What is Full Spectrum CBD?
 Benefits & Uses

-Full-spectrum CBD is chock full of various cannabinoids, flavonoids, terpenes, and up to 0.3% THC.
-Many believe that it’s more effective than other forms of CBD, such as CBD isolate or broad-spectrum CBD, because of the entourage effect.
-According to New York University, the entourage effect is a synergistic effect in which different compounds help bring out properties in each other that make them more powerful than if they were isolated on their own.
+Full-spectrum CBD is chock-full of cannabinoids, flavonoids, terpenes, common plant-based compounds, and up to 0.3% THC.
+Many believe that it’s more effective than other forms of CBD — such as CBD isolate or broad spectrum CBD — because of the entourage effect.

 • CBN